-- 1. Click the Start button, point to Settings, and then click Control Panel. - 2.
-Under Pick a category, click Appearance and Themes. - 3.
+- 1. Click the Start button and click Control Panel. - 2.
+Under Pick a category, click Appearance and Themes - 3.
 Under Pick a task..., click the area you want to change, or under or pick a Control Panel icon, click Display - 4.
 Try different settings for Color quality and Screen resolution.